ibm-cloud-docs/cloud-databases/howto-deprovisioning.md

 Using the command `ibmcloud resource reclamation-delete` deletes a reclaimed resource so that the resource can no longer be restored.
 {: .note}

-## Deleting your database using DROP DATABASE Statement
+## Deleting your database by using DROP DATABASE Statement
 {: #delete-deployment-statement}

 [`DROP DATABASE`](https://dev.mysql.com/doc/refman/5.7/en/drop-database.html) drops all tables in the database and deletes the database.